 by Leatrice Evanne Asher

 Much of our discontent is due to wanting life to be a certain way.
 The difficulty that often occurs in relationships is that we want something from someone that isn’t forthcoming.
-There is a difference between there still being an opening to communicate and grow as you work through your differences; and no longer being able to do this.
-If you have tried to communicate these differences and there hasn’t been an opening for change, for the kind of relationship you envision, then you have a decision to make — to continue or to move on.
-Relationships will fall away when no longer viable for growth but we often don’t recognize this natural falling away of things because of our tendency to tenaciously hang on to other people.
-We usually do this out of fear— fear of aloneness, loneliness; fear of not wanting to face ourselves.
+There is a difference between there still being an opening to communicate and grow as you work through your differences and no longer being able to do this.
+If you have tried to communicate these differences and there hasn’t been an opening for change, for the kind of relationship you envision, you have a decision to make — to continue or to move on.
+Relationships will fall away when no longer viable for growth, but we often don’t recognize this natural falling away of things because of our tendency to tenaciously hang on to other people.
+We usually do this out of fear— fear of aloneness, fear of not wanting to face ourselves.

 Sometimes we are encouraged to forgive ourselves for some transgression.
 If this is the case, you might ask yourself if you have arrived at an actual resolution of that transgression—and whether your desire to forgive yourself is an authentic expression of the desire for resolution or a way to avoid feeling pain.
 If you are feeling extreme shame or guilt about something that occurred in your past, remember that you were probably of a different mind at the time of that occurrence.
 Ask yourself if your values have changed since then.
 Also, ask yourself if, knowing what you know now, you would repeat that action.
 If your answer is “No,” in all likelihood, you have learned from that event to the extent that you probably could never even contemplate a similar response.
 This recognition should bring you some relief and self-forgiveness as well.
 Thus, we don’t deny any aspect of our past.
 We acknowledge and take responsibility for our thoughts and actions while recognizing that we are an ever-changing entity.
 The river is ever-flowing, as we should also be.